twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

 ---
-lastUpdated: "2025-08-10T08:00:00Z"
+# publishedAt: "2025-08-10T08:00:00Z"
 description: "Learn how React's cache function keeps your components predictable and consistent."
 ---

-- tweet video

 # React Cache: It's about consistency

-If you've spent any time with data-fetching and React Server Components, you've probably reached for React's [`cache`](https://react.dev/reference/react/cache) function a handful of times.
+If you've spent any time with data fetching and React Server Components, you've probably reached for React's [`cache`](https://react.dev/reference/react/cache) function a handful of times.

-In this post, I want to make the case for appreciating `cache` as more than just a memoization and optimization technique for network data-fetching, but instead as an API that guarantees consistency across an entire RSC render.
+In this post, I want to make the case for appreciating `cache` as more than just a memoization and optimization technique for network data fetching, but instead as an API that guarantees consistency across an entire RSC render.

 But first, let's look at one of the most common ways `cache` is used today.

-## Deduplicating data-fetches
+## Deduplicating data fetches

 React's `cache` is often used to deduplicate requests made by multiple components that need access to the same external data.